kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

 ### Changing the HTML

-The `public` folder contains the HTML file so you can tweak it, for example, to [set the webPage title](#changing-the-webPage-title).
+The `public` folder contains the HTML file so you can tweak it, for example, to [set the webPageable title](#changing-the-webPageable-title).
 The `<script>` tag with the compiled code will be added to it automatically during the build process.

 ### Adding Assets Outside of the Module System